dinoboards/ez80-clang/readme.md

 ## Building an CP/M eZ80 Application

-Once installed, you can use the `ez80-cc` wrapper command to compile, assemble and link an application
+Once installed, you can use the `ez80-cc` wrapper command to compile, assemble and link an application.

 eg:

 ```
 ez80-cc HELOWRLD.COM hello-world.c
 ```

+## ez80-cc

+Usage: ez80-cc [--output-dir dir] [--iquote dir] [--optimise type] [output] source-files...
+Options:
+  --output-dir dir  Specify the output directory for the binary file.
+  --iquote dir      Specify an additional include directory for the compiler.
+  --optimise type   Specify the optimisation type (size or speed).
+  --lib type        Specify the library: v99x8-standard(default) or v99x8-hdmi.
+  --mem-model type  Specify the memory model: 64KB (default) or 2MB.
+  --help            Display this help message.

+Arguments:
+  output            The name of the output .com file.
+If not supplied,
+                    the name is inferred from the name of the first source-file. source-files      The input files to be compiled or assembled.
+Must be .asm or .c files

+* 2MB files should have extension of .EXE to indicate non standard CP/M application.

+For loading and executing EXE files, see within the `ez80-for-RC` github repo, the `EXE.COM` application: [https://github.com/dinoboards/ez80-for-rc/tree/main/apps/exe](https://github.com/dinoboards/ez80-for-rc/tree/main/apps/exe)

 ## Building